mongodb/docs-worker-pool/README.md

 # Docs Worker Pool

-As part of the Docs Tools Next Generation Project, the Worker Pool seeks to make the build process for developers both easier and more scalable for developers.
+As part of the Docs Tools Next Generation Project, the Docs Worker Pool seeks to make the build process for developers both easier and more scalable for developers.

 ## Build and Run Docker Image
 ```